-When possible, the WDE uses online methods to provide technical assistance and training to school districts.
+When possible, the WDE uses online methods to provide technical assistance and training to school districts, including a web page specific to Homeless Education that includes resources for school district liaisons.
 The agency is piloting an online training curriculum and certification course to reduce the time local liaisons and school officials must spend traveling to face-to-face training.
 The State Coordinator for Homeless Education also provides one-on-one training for local school systems, and provides support and technical assistance via phone and other electronic means.

-Resources and training materials from the National Center for Homeless Education, the National Association for the Education of Homeless Children and Youth, the National Dropout Prevention Center, and other technical assistance providers is shared with local school professionals through a WDE email subscriber list.
+Resources and training materials from the National Center for Homeless Education, the National Association for the Education of Homeless Children and Youth, the National Dropout Prevention Center, and other technical assistance providers are shared with local school professionals through a WDE email subscriber list.